Skip to content

 nRF Connect commands in Feature Contributions

-The section provides more details on certain settings used by the extension.
+The section provides more details about a selection of useful settings for the nRF Connect extension.

 nrf-connect.activeAppFollowActiveEditor